mateuszlabuda/starlingChallenge/README.md

 <p># roundup<br />opening to public since no feedback was provided</p>
-<p>I attempted to solve your challenge using reactive-stack web framework, Spring WebFlux.
+<p>I attempted to solve Starling Interview challenge using reactive-stack web framework, Spring WebFlux.
 There were educational benefits to chosing this stack.
 It is a Maven project based on Spring Boot that runs embedded Netty server on JDK8.
 One should build it with Maven 3.6.3 or newer.</p>
 <p>To start, add maven to the path and navigate to the project root.</p>
 <p>To build:</p>
 <p>1) $ mvn compile</p>